Web Analytics

 Signs of Poor Mental Health in Teenagers

 The first thing most parents notice is a shift in their teenager’s emotions or behaviors.
-This shift can be subtle at first but if you know what to look out for, they’ll be easier to spot.
+This shift can be subtle at first, but if you know what to look out for, it’ll be easier to spot.
 Some emotional changes to look out for include:

 • Mood swings, such as sudden bouts of crying that seem to happen for no reason